timmcginley/41934/Concepts/Revit/README.md

 When doing this we need to be careful about the 'mapping' for the Revit objects and families to IFC entities.

-Graduate education in BIM does not include Revit training, for this there are pletny of available resources fro you to try.
+Graduate education in BIM does not include Revit training, for this there are plenty of available resources for you to try.

 ## Revit to IFC Translation